devbis/ble2mqtt/README.md

 You can proceed with the next configuration steps now.

+## Selinux issues

+If using SELinux and you are experience issues, see [README.md](selinux/README.md).

 ### Known issues:
 - *High cpu usage due to underlying library to work with bluetooth*